-2019 2018 2017
+2020 2019 2018

-Operating activities \$ 418.7 \$ 368.0 \$ 337.9
+Operating activities \$ 394.0 \$ 418.7 \$ 368.0

-Investing activities (155.5) (66.3) (68.5)
+Investing activities (99.0) (155.5) (66.3)

-Financing activities (174.0) (282.7) (217.1)
+Financing activities (139.5) (174.0) (282.7)

-Effect of exchange rates on cash (0.3) 0.2 (1.0)
+Effect of exchange rates on cash 2.4 (0.3) 0.2

-Net cash provided 88.9 19.2 51.3
+Net cash provided 157.9 88.9 19.2

-Cash and cash equivalents at end of year \$ 221.0 \$ 132.1 \$ 112.9
+Cash and cash equivalents at end of year \$ 378.9 \$ 221.0 \$ 132.1

 Cash Flows From Operating Activities.
+Net cash provided by operating activities was \$394 million in 2020, down \$25 million compared to 2019.
+Increases in working capital and a \$20 million voluntary contribution in 2020 to one of the Company's U.S. qualified defined benefit retirement plans drove the decrease.
 Net cash provided by operating activities was \$419 million in 2019, up \$51 million compared to 2018.
 A \$40 million voluntary contribution in 2018 to one of the Company's U.S. qualified defined benefit retirement plans was not repeated in 2019.
-Net cash provided by operating activities was \$368 million in 2018, up \$30 million compared to 2017.
-The impact of the increase in net earnings was partially offset by the \$40 million pension contribution.

 Cash Flows Used in Investing Activities.
-Cash flows used in investing activities totaled \$155 million in 2019, including \$128 million for capital additions and \$27 million for business acquisitions.
-Capital additions in 2019 included \$97 million related to building expansion projects to increase production and distribution capacity.
+Cash flows used in investing activities totaled \$99 million in 2020, including \$71 million for capital additions and \$28 million for business acquisitions.
+Cash flows used in investing activities totaled \$155 million in 2019 including \$128 million for capital additions and \$27 million for business acquisitions.
 Cash flows used in investing activities totaled \$66 million in 2018 including \$54 million for capital additions and \$11 million for business acquisitions.
-Cash outflows from investing activities totaled \$68 million in 2017 including \$40 million for capital additions and \$28 million for business acquisitions.

 Cash Flows Used in Financing Activities.
+Cash flows used in financing activities totaled \$139 million in 2020 and included dividends of \$117 million and net payments from share repurchases and issuances totaling \$21 million.
 Cash flows used in financing activities totaled \$174 million in 2019 and included dividends of \$106 million and net payments on long-term debt and outstanding lines of credit of \$105 million (including a \$75 million prepayment of private placement debt that was due in 2020), partially offset by net proceeds from share issuances and repurchases totaling \$37 million.
 Cash flows used in financing activities totaled \$283 million in 2018 and included dividends of \$89 million, share repurchases of \$245 million (partially offset by net proceeds from share issuances of \$25 million) and taxes paid related to net share settlement of equity awards of \$16 million.
-Inflows from net borrowings totaled \$42 million.
-Cash flows used in financing activities totaled \$217 million in 2017 and included dividends of \$80 million, net payments of \$83 million on long-term debt and outstanding lines of credit (including a \$75 million prepayment of private placement debt that was due in 2018) and share repurchases of \$90 million (partially offset by proceeds from share issuances of \$61 million).

 On April 24, 2015, the Board of Directors authorized the purchase of up to 18 million shares of common stock, primarily through open market transactions.
 There were approximately 3.3 million shares remaining under the authorization on December 7, 2018, when the Board of Directors authorized the purchase of up to an additional 18 million shares.
 The authorizations are for an indefinite period of time or until terminated by the Board.
-As of December 27, 2019, approximately 20.8 million shares remain available for purchase under the authorizations.
+As of December 25, 2020, approximately 18.5 million shares remain available for purchase under the authorizations.

-The Company repurchased and retired 0.2 million shares in 2019, compared to 5.8 million shares in 2018 and 2.6 million shares in 2017.
-The Company may continue to make opportunistic share repurchases in 2020 via open market transactions or short-dated accelerated share repurchase ("ASR") programs.
+The Company repurchased and retired 2.3 million shares in 2020, compared to 0.2 million shares in 2019 and 5.8 million shares in 2018.
+The Company may continue to make opportunistic share repurchases in 2021 via open market transactions or short-dated accelerated share repurchase ("ASR") programs.

 Off-Balance Sheet Arrangements and Contractual Obligations.
 The Company has no significant off-balance sheet debt or other unrecorded obligations other than the items noted in the following table.
-In addition, the Company could be obligated to perform under standby letters of credit totaling \$2 million at December 27, 2019.
-The Company has also guaranteed the debt of its subsidiaries for up to \$42 million.
+In addition, the Company could be obligated to perform under standby letters of credit totaling \$3 million at December 25, 2020.
+The Company has also guaranteed the debt of its subsidiaries for up to \$4 million.
 All debt of subsidiaries is reflected in the consolidated balance sheets.